-CCAPS researchers at Trinity College Dublin developed the Armed Conflict Location and Event Dataset (ACLED) that tracks the actions of opposition groups, governments, and militias across Africa, specifying the exact location and date of battle events, transfers of military control, headquarter establishment, civilian violence, and rioting.
+CCAPS researchers at the University of Sussex and Trinity College Dublin developed the Armed Conflict Location and Event Dataset (ACLED) that tracks the actions of opposition groups, governments, and militias across Africa, specifying the exact location and date of battle events, transfers of military control, headquarter establishment, civilian violence, and rioting.

-ACLED includes data from 1999 to 2013, with real-time conflict data updated monthly.
-Data are disaggregated by type of violence—including battles between armed actors, violence against civilians, and rioting—and a wide variety of actors—including government forces, rebel groups, militias, and civilians.
+ACLED includes data from 1999 to 2014, with real-time conflict data updated monthly.
+Data are disaggregated by type of violence"including battles between armed actors, violence against civilians, and rioting"and a wide variety of actors"including government forces, rebel groups, militias, and civilians.
 All data are date-specific and geo-referenced to the town level.
 ACLED's disaggregation of civil war and transnational violent events allows analysis of the local factors that drive instability in Africa.

 ACLED provides the tools for analysts to explore which regimes are most dangerous in Africa, who are the most active conflict groups on the continent, where are civilians most at risk, what types of violence are most prevalent, and where violent social upheaval, such as rioting, is on the increase.

 Despite the waning of civil wars across the developing world, ACLED shows that political violence rates have remained stable in the past fifteen years.
 An increase in political violence across Africa from 2007 has offset a sharp decrease from 2002 to 2006.
 From 1997-2014, riots, protests and violence against civilians have increased, while the frequency of violent battles has decreased.